-The bidder, at the bidder's own responsibility and risk, must visit and examine the site of works and its surroundings and obtain all information that may be necessary for preparing the bid and entering into a contract for rehabilitation of the Works.
+The bidder, at the bidder's responsibility and risk, must visit and examine the site of works and its surroundings and obtain all information that may be necessary for preparing the bid and entering a contract for the rehabilitation of the Works.
 The costs of visiting the site shall be at the bidder's own expense.
-(Refer to the advert for visiting date).
+(Refer to the advert for visiting date.)

-B. Bidding documents
+B Bidding documents

-1. Contents of bidding documents
+2. Contents of bidding documents

-The set of bidding documents comprises the documents listed below, and addenda issued in accordance with ITB Clause 11:
+The set of bidding documents comprises the documents listed below, and the addenda issued by ITB Clause 11:

 - Tender Notice /Invitation for bids

-- Section I Instructions to bidders
+- Section I. Instructions to bidders

-- Section II bid Data Sheet
+- Section II.
+Evaluation Criteria

-- Section III Evaluation Criteria
+- Section III.
+Bid Data Sheet

-- Section IV Technical Specification
+- Section IV.
+Technical Specification

-- Section V Special Technical Specifications
+- Section V. Special Technical Specifications

-- Section VI Drawings
+- Section VI.
+Drawings

-- Section VII Bill of Quantities
+- Section VII.
+Bill of Quantities

-- Section VIII Forms of Security
+- Section VIII.
+Forms of security